swoosh1337/Density-Dodger/Readme.md

 Build and run the project on an emulator or physical device.

 ## Technology Stack
-This project is primarily written in Python (98.8%) and Kotlin (0.7%), with small portions in C, PowerShell, CSS, and JavaScript​1​.
+This project is primarily written in Kotlin and Python.

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.